7seas-quest/whitepaper/docs/game_concept/hunts.md

   <img width="128" src="./img/rudder.png">
 </p>

 Any player can start a hunt.
-However if a player starts a hunt without a pirate, he/she will not gt any reward when finding treasures.
+However if a player starts a hunt without a pirate, he/she will not get any reward when finding treasures.

 ```blockdiag